Diane Warren: Legacy

 A jukebox musical is planned to be written by Joe DiPietro and directed by Kathleen Marshall, titled Obsessed, The Story of Diane Warren...so far.
 Warren has composed nine No. 1 and 33 top-10 hits on the Billboard Hot 100 chart in a career spanning 40 years.

+The documentary film Diane Warren: Relentless covered Warren's childhood and career.
+Her original song for the film, "Dear Me", was nominated for an Oscar in 2026.